menandmice/micetro_docs/guides/user-manual/webapp_general.rst

   :width: 80%
   :align: center

-The top menu allows to switch between the three main sections of the Web Application (DNS, Networks, and Reporting).
-Additionally, the Quick commands, User Management, and Help is accessible.
+The top menu allows to switch between the four main sections of the Web Application (DNS, IPAM, Reports, and Admin).
+Additionally, the Quick commands, User menu, and Help is accessible.

 Navigating
 ^^^^^^^^^^